ikepgh/yMarketQuote/readme.txt

 Dependencies: libcurl 7.xx.x+

-Compile: gcc -o yMarketQuote ymarketquote.c -lcurl -s -Wall
+MorphOS Compile: gcc -o yMarketQuote ymarketquote.c -lcurl -s -Wall

+AmigaOS Compile: gcc -o yMarketQuote ymarketquote.c -lcurl -lssl -lcrypto -ldl -lz -s Wall

-Enclosed version was built with libcurl 7.34.0 (without ssl and many others) Take a look at 'libcurl-build-options.txt' to get an idea of what not to include to get the program size down from 4.3MBs to only about 300k...
+MorphOS version was built with libcurl 7.34.0 (without ssl and many others) Take a look at 'libcurl-build-options.txt' to get an idea of what not to include to get the program size down from 4.3MBs to only about 300k...

+AmigaOS version was built with libcurl 7.14.0, hence the extra dependencies and file size...

 Project is available on SourceForge: